AdaCore/spark2014/lrm/source/packages.rst

 |SPARK|, while a private type with discriminants is in |SPARK| only
 if its discriminants are in |SPARK|.

+If a private type or private extension lacks unknown discriminants, then the full view shall define full default initialization.
+[In other words, if a client seeing the private view can declare an object of the type without explicitly initializing it,  then the resulting object shall be fully initialized.]

 Private Operations
 ~~~~~~~~~~~~~~~~~~